lawndoc/mediator/README.md

 - REMINDER: handlers and reverse shells will not be bridged together unless they connect to the mediator server using the same connection key within 30 seconds of each other.
 - TIP: You can easily create an exe for windowsTarget.py with pyinstaller using the `--onefile` flag
+- TIP: For security, you should use a randomly generated connection key for each session.
+If a malicious party learns your connection key and spams the operator port with it, your operator client will be unable to connect due to the server not allowing duplicate connnections, and they will be connected to your target's shell.